ppone/docs/accounting/xero.md

 If a synced payment is refunded on Invoiced, the refund amount will be deducted from the original payment on Xero.

+## How are credits handled?

+- When a credit is applied in Invoiced to an invoice to pay entirely, the credit will not sync to Xero.

+- When a partial credit is applied to an invoice in Xero, the partial credit will sync to the invoice on Invoiced.

+- When a partial credit is applied to an invoice in Invoiced, and is synced to Xero, the credit will show as cash.

 ## Troubleshooting

 When a sync fails you will be able to see the error message in the *Recent Syncs* section in **Settings** > **Accounting Sync**.
 Normally the error message will include the invoice # that failed and a detailed reason why it could not be synced.
 Oftentimes there is a manual action required on your end.